dougwyu/screenforbio-mbc-uk_ponds/README.md

 brew update; brew upgrade; brew cleanup  # run occasionally to update your software
 ````

-# I install all github repositories (repos) in ~/src
+I install all github repositories (repos) in ~/src
-mkdir ~/src
+`mkdir ~/src`

-# Install linuxify to use GNU versions of sed, awk, and grep over the macOS versions.
+Install linuxify to use GNU versions of sed, awk, and grep over the macOS versions.
 GNU grep, GNU sed, and GNU awk are installed with homebrew, but they are given different names (e.g. gsed, gawk, ggrep).
 However, the scripts use 'sed', 'grep', and 'awk'.
 To prioritise the GNU versions and to call them as sed, awk, and grep, i use 'Linuxify'
-# 1. install and run linuxify # https://github.com/fabiomaia/linuxify
+1. install and run linuxify # https://github.com/fabiomaia/linuxify
 ````
      cd ~/src
      git clone https://github.com/fabiomaia/linuxify.git